KeplerGO/k2flix/README.md

 # K2flix

-**Create beautiful quicklook movies from the data produced by NASA's Kepler spacecraft.**
+**Create beautiful quicklook movies from the pixel data observed by NASA's Kepler spacecraft.**

 It is always useful to inspect scientific measurements *by eye* before applying sophisticated data analysis algorithms.